6 ways Snapdragon 855 could make the Galaxy S10 soar in 2019

-If the Galaxy S10 has super-fast 5G connectivity and an in-screen fingerprint reader, you can thank Qualcomm's new Snapdragon 855 processor.
-The world's largest supplier of chipsets for mobile phones announced its latest processor that will come to major Android phones in 2019, likely including Samsung's upcoming flagship devices.
+If Samsung's expected Galaxy S10 has superfast 5G connectivity and an in-screen fingerprint reader, you can thank Qualcomm's new Snapdragon 855 processor.
+The world's largest supplier of chipsets for mobile phones has unveiled its latest processor, which will come to major Android phones in 2019, likely including Samsung's upcoming flagship devices.

-At the Snapdragon Technology Summit that Qualcomm is hosting in Maui, Hawaii this week, partners like Samsung, OnePlus, Verizon and AT&T talked up their plans for 5G devices and networks in 2019.
+At the Snapdragon Technology Summit that Qualcomm's hosting in Maui, Hawaii, this week, partners like Samsung, OnePlus, Verizon and AT&T talked up their plans for 5G devices and networks in 2019.
 Samsung, for instance, said it will launch 5G phones in the US in the first half of 2019, and will work with AT&T and Verizon on a total of three models.
 OnePlus announced its first 5G phone, which will go to Europe.

 For non-Apple high-end phones, the Snapdragon 855 has a lot to offer.
 It enables better camera processing capabilities, like being able to shoot videos in 4K HDR and detect who and what's in front of the camera.